(c) 1999,2020 Peter McCollum

 The RS-49 HF Radio Set

-This set, which includes the RR-49 receiver, RT-49 transmitter, and associated power supply, is a small agent radio similar in overall function to the RS-6, but smaller and using all solid-state technology.
+This set, which includes the RR-49 receiver, RT-49 transmitter, and associated RP-49 power supply, is a small agent radio similar in overall function to the RS-6, but smaller and using all solid-state technology.
 It is an excellent example of agent radio technology from the height of the Cold War.

 Development of the RT-49 transmitter was initiated in June of 1962, and two prototypes (plus an RP-49 power supply) were delivered by Feb.
 1963.
-The contractor was an unidentified company in West Virginia.
-A quantity of 300 transmitters were contracted to be delivered by June 1965, but engineering and production problems caused significant delays – production did not start until September, with the first 27 production units arriving in Feb.
+The contractor was TRW, with production facilities in West Virginia (tuning caps inside the RT are marked TRW, and memos reference the contractor being in Falls Church, VA, and West Virginia).
+A quantity of 300 transmitters were contracted to be delivered by June 1965, but engineering and production problems caused significant delays production did not start until September, with the first 27 production units arriving in Feb.
 1966, but they were all rejected for poor workmanship.
 As of June 1966 there were still problems, and much frustration with the contractor.

 The RP-49 supply operates from 12 VDC at 5.5 amps.
+The RP-49 was also made by TRW.
 There was also work on an RP/A-49 supply, which operates from AC power, but this may have never been completed.

 Note from a user (the late Bud S.):